-If the consignee is traveling to the UK for study, they will be required to provide a copy of their enrolment or placement letter from their College or University, clearly showing the start and end dates of the course, the course name and the address of the University or College in order to be eligible for duty & tax free entry.
+If the consignee is travelling to the UK for study, they will be required to provide a copy of their enrolment or placement letter from their College or University, clearly showing the start and end dates of the course, the course name and the address of the University or College in order to be eligible for duty and tax free entry.
 Offer letters and letters from UCAS/CAS are not accepted by HMRC for duty free clearance.

 General Customs Information for shipping to UK

 There is a generous duty free allowance for personal effects in the majority of Send My Bag destination countries.
 Most shipments worldwide will, therefore, not be stopped by customs.

 Personal effects are typically considered to be used items that have been in the sender's possession for at least 6 months.
 If your bag is searched by UK customs and is found to contain brand new or commercial items, you may be required to pay customs duties and taxes.
 Please bear this in mind when sending Christmas gifts.
-You should familiarize yourself with UK customs so you are aware of potential customs duties and any documents you need to attach to your shipment.
+You should familiarise yourself with UK customs so you are aware of potential customs duties and any documents you need to attach to your shipment.

-Customs processes and allowances do vary by country so we advise all travelers to take 5 minutes to check how their personal circumstances and what they are sending will be assessed under the prevailing customs regulations of the destination.
+Customs processes and allowances do vary by country so we advise all travellers to take 5 minutes to check how their personal circumstances and what they are sending will be assessed under the prevailing customs regulations of the destination.